Bend Loss:

 8. Repeat the experiment tow times.

-9. After recording all the required readings, close the valve gradually then stop the centrifugal pump.
+9. After recording all the required readings, close the

-Conclusion: We learn here about different types of bends losses and how we will measure it.
+learn here about different types of bends losses and how we will measure it.

 .